1Birdo/network-metrics-dash/README.md

 A comprehensive dashboard application providing real-time analytics, monitoring, and data visualization capabilities.

+The submission includes only the website's frontend.
+No backend services or infrastructure configuration have been implemented.

 ## 🚀 Live Demo

+Only the frontend of the website is provided.
+There is no backend functionality or infrastructure setup included.

 Visit the live dashboard at: **[dashboard.birdo.uk](https://dashboard.birdo.uk)**